ElliottjPierce/noiz/book/src/quick-start/layered-noise.md

 For example, `(Layer1, Layer2, Layer3)` is itself a layer that runs `Layer1`, then `Layer2`, and then `Layer3`.
 This is only implemented for a finite combination of tuples.
 If the tuple gets too big, you'll need to nest them, which has the same affect: `(Layer1, (Layer2, Layer3))`.

-That, lets us make this:
+That lets us make this:

 ```rust
 use noiz::prelude::*;
 use bevy_math::prelude::*;